 Remember, the guide isn’t a worksheet!
 The first page is for you, the grown-up.
 Use it to introduce the letter name, the sounds it makes, and to demonstrate how to draw each letter.
 Display the Letter Guide in your school area along with the completed coloring sheet to reinforce the lesson throughout the week.

 Next, use the second sheet to create a page for your child’s phonics book.
 Review the book a few times each week until your child has mastered these phonics.

-Activity 1: Next, try this fun activity that incorporates all five senses as you and your child prepare a snack: popcorn.
+Activity 1: Next, let’s incorporate all five senses as we prepare a snack: popcorn.
+Use an “old fashioned” air popper to make the popcorn.
+If you can’t find one, the microwave is ok, but the popper will provide the best experience – and it’s less likely to burn!
 Teach your child how we can see, smell, feel, hear, and taste popcorn from its first pop to our final bite.
 As we read in our book, we see with our eyes, smell with our noses, feel with our skin (mostly our hands), hear with our ears, and taste with our tongues.

 Activity 2: Now, let’s focus on the sense of hearing.
 Start by taking a “Sound Walk.”
-Take a walk in your neighborhood and listen for as many sounds as you can hear.
-This printout activity will help exercise your child’s sense of hearing.
+Take a walk in your neighborhood and listen for as many sounds as you can hear, checking off the ones you see on this printable scavenger hunt.